Skip to main content

 Contact the decedent's financial advisor first.
 If unknown, call main customer service at (800) 332-5915.
 D.A.
 Davidson Trust Company can serve as executor or trustee when named in estate documents.
 For TOD accounts, assets transfer directly to named beneficiaries without probate.
 D.A.
 Davidson publishes a "What to Do Upon the Loss of a Loved One" guide available at their website.

-Processing timelines at D.A.
+Expected timelines at D.A.
 Davidson: Varies by complexity.
 TOD claims may process in days to weeks.
-Full probate estates can take several months..
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+Full probate estates can take several months.
+Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-D.A.
-Davidson requires several documents to process a claim, including Certified death certificate (multiple copies), Government-issued ID for executor, trustee, or claimant, and Letters Testamentary or Letters of Administration (if going through probate), and additional documentation depending on the account type.
-Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.
+Documentation required by D.A.
+Davidson includes Certified death certificate (multiple copies), Government-issued ID for executor, trustee, or claimant, and Letters Testamentary or Letters of Administration (if going through probate), along with additional paperwork that varies by account type.
+All death certificates and court documents must be certified copies.

 Frequently asked questions